 What is a “real” coding language?

-Computer code is the set of rules - the syntax - of a particular computer language.
+Computer code is the set of rules, or the syntax, of a particular computer language.

 Most computer languages are designed by programmers as a set of rules that are easy to learn and interpret for humans.